Earth’s Crisis Awakens the Argo!

 By Arthur Painter (with notes from Tim Eldred)

-Production note: This episode opens with an unusually long “story so far” intro, most likely the result a script that came in short.
+Production note: This episode opens with an unusually long “story so far” intro, most likely the result of a script that came in short.
 Usually it goes the other way and material needs to be cut in order to achieve the correct running length.

 The majestic Andromeda theme plays as the eponymous flagship takes off.
 Several kids watch in admiration as it heads for space.
 While the EDF might think the Star Force is outdated, these kids don’t share that opinion.
 While they admit that Andromeda is impressive, “the Star Force is stronger.
 They’re the ones that beat Gamilon.”